-GIE helps foster an inclusive campus community through partnerships and collaborations with academic programs, student support offices, faculty constituent groups and campus programming.
-This includes efforts with: the Electa Quinney Institute, the Black Cultural Center, the Cultures & Communities Certificate Program, the Inclusive Excellence Center, Socio-Cultural Programming, the Common Read Experience, University Housing, the Life Impact Program, the Office of Undergraduate Admissions, and many other offices.
-GIE also provides supports students, staff or faculty through the Office of Equity & Diversity Services.
+GIE helps to foster an inclusive campus community through partnerships and collaborations with academic programs, student support offices, faculty constituent groups and campus programming.
+This includes efforts with: Common Read Experience, Cultures & Communities Certificate Program, Electa Quinney Institute, Inclusive Excellence Center, Life Impact Program, Multicultural Student Centers, Office of Undergraduate Admissions, Socio-Cultural Programming, University Housing, and many other offices.
+GIE also provides support to students, staff and faculty through the Office of Equity & Diversity Services.

 GIE collaborates widely across campus to coordinate the UWM engagement strategy.
-UWM supports partnerships with institutions and communities in the city, region and nation.
-In doing so GIE works closely with the Community University Partnership Grant Program, the Center for Community Based Learning Leadership & Research, and faculty and students involved with engaged scholarship.
+UWM supports partnerships with institutions and communities regionally, nationally, and globally.
+In doing so, GIE works closely with faculty and students involved with engaged scholarship through the Center for Community Based Learning Leadership & Research.